Olavi Uusivirta: Acting and TV

 In spring 2002 Uusivirta played the drug dealer "Neppe" in a couple episodes of a Finnish drama series Salatut Elämät.

 Uusivirta hosted Zulu, a TV-series for youth together with actress Henna Vänninen on Yle TV2 in 2003–2004.
 Yle would have liked to continue the program, but Uusivirta wanted to focus more on music and theatre.
 Since his appearance on the program Uusivirta has been asked to take part in many other music related programs but he has declined each one of them as his interests are really not on TV.

 Uusivirta's first big role as an actor was in Keisarikunta, a movie by director Pekka Mandart.
 The movie premiered in 2004 and Uusivirta played the role of Toni Wahlström.
 He also wrote and sung the movie's signature theme, "Ei oltu niin kuin muut".

 Uusivirta played the role of Cisse Häkkinen in a 2007 movie Ganes about the Hurriganes.
 Uusivirta also took part in the movies Forbidden Fruit (Kielletty hedelmä) and Rally On!
 (Ralliraita), both premiering in 2009.

 He also tried voice acting dubbing in a Finnish version of the Danish animation Disco ormene, Discomadot in Finnish in 2008.

 In 2010 Uusivirta played Rauli Badding Somerjoki in a radio musical Rakkaudella, Rauli Badding produced by Radioteatteri.
 The musical was played on Yle Radio Suomi in the summer.

 Other work

 Uusivirta announced the recipient of the 2019 Finlandia Junior Award for the best children's book.
 The award went to Marisha Rasi-Koskinen for her title Auringon pimeä puoli.

 Personal life

 Uusivirta supports liberal and left-wing politics.
 He has been seen many times actively supporting candidates in the Finnish president elections: In 2006 supporting Tarja Halonen from the social democratic party SDP and in 2012 supporting Pekka Haavisto from the green party Vihreät.
 SDP is a centre-left party and Vihreät prioritizes environment over profit-making, but has also economically liberal influencers.

 Uusivirta married actress Saara Kotkaniemi in 2015.
-They met each other at the Helsinki Theater academy, both part of the MA acting class of 2012.
+They met each other at the Helsinki Theatre Academy, both part of the MA acting class of 2012.
 Together they have one daughter born in 2014.
-They divorced 2021.
+They divorced in 2021.